Draco (lizard): Similar prehistoric reptiles

-Several other lineages of reptile known from the fossil record have convergently evolved similar gliding mechanisms consisting of a patagium or plate flanking the torso; the weigeltisaurids are the oldest of these, living in the Late Permian from around 258 to 252 million years ago.
-Other lineages include the Triassic kuehneosaurids and Mecistotrachelos, and the Cretaceous lizard Xianglong.
+Several other lineages of reptile known from the fossil record have convergently evolved similar gliding mechanisms consisting of a wing supported by elongated ribs or rod-like bones; the weigeltisaurids are the oldest of these, living in the Late Permian from around 258 to 252 million years ago.
+Other lineages include the Triassic (252-200 million years ago) kuehneosaurids and Mecistotrachelos, and the Cretaceous (~120 million years ago) lizard Xianglong.